alphanmoon/z_feed/README.md

 * sets keywords in titles by spoting NOUNs
 * inserts hashtags afore keywords
 * builds posts and tweets 'em
-* waits for next news
+* waits for next news coming

 That's all.